Rootstock Logo

 Landjaeger is a great on the go snack.

-3. Pack Mighty Organic Snacks and skip gas station meat snacks
+3. Skip gas station meat snacks

 When you’re craving protein on the run, those gas station beef sticks are easy and may tame a rumbly tummy, but how much do you know about where the meat came from and how it was raised?
 Not much.
 What about the artificial fillers those snacks might contain?